18 email marketing performance metrics for improved campaign tracking

 1

-Use lead nurturing campaigns to build and strengthen customer relationships and loyalty at every stage of the funnel.
+Use lead nurturing campaigns: Build and strengthen customer relationships and loyalty at every stage of the funnel.

 -